WeirderConcoctions/WeirderConcoctions/README.md

 ## Coding and Design
 Perfectionist.
 Design fanatic.
 I do code, occasionaly, mainly in HTML, JavaScript, and Python.
 Many of my projects will be related to the environment or to classical music.
 I'm always ready to give advice on design.
-If that triggers anybody, I can't help it.

 ***

 ## Other Interests